 - d new powers to resolve disagreements between national authorities; and

-- e additional responsibilities for consumer protection (including the ability to prohibit financial products that threaten financial stability or the orderly functioning of financial markets for a period of three months).4
+- e additional responsibilities for consumer protection (including the ability to prohibit financial products that threaten financial stability or the orderly functioning of financial markets for a period of three months).5

 ii Scope of MiFID

-Clearly, investment managers of funds are likely to be engaged in many of these activities and so will fall within the scope of MiFID.
+Investment managers accepting third-party portfolio mandates will typically be engaged in many of these activities and so will fall within the scope of MiFID.
 However, despite the wide definition of investment firms, there are also some important exemptions from the MiFID regime.
-For example, any collective investment scheme and the managers of such a scheme, which are subject to the detailed requirements of the undertakings for collective investments in transferable securities (UCITS) regime (see Section IV, infra, for an outline of the EU UCITS regime), will be exempt.7
+For example, collective investment undertakings and the managers of such undertakings that are subject to the prescriptive requirements of either the undertakings for collective investment in transferable securities (UCITS) regime (see Section IV, infra) or the alternative investment funds (AIFs) regime (see Section V, infra), will be exempt.8

 iii Core business standards